redux-form/redux-form/README.md

 ### `props` you can pass into your decorated component

-The props that you can pass into decorated component by `react-form` will be:
+The props that you can pass into decorated component by `redux-form` will be:

 #### -`formKey : String` [optional]